zzmethod/zzmethod.github.io/README.md

-# zzmethod.github.io
-Website for the ZZ method.
+Welcome!
+This is a website for the ZZ method.